michaelnisi/troubled/data/posts/2018/podest.md

 #### Apps are made of priorities and compromises

 I forget how I listened first, on the Mac, *iTunes*, I guess.
-On the phone, I used [Podcasts](https://itunes.apple.com/us/app/podcasts/id525463029) and [Downcast](https://itunes.apple.com/us/app/downcast/id393858566), which is still around, as I just saw, scanning the App Store search results for the term 'Podcasts'.
+On the phone, I used [Podcasts](https://itunes.apple.com/us/app/podcasts/id525463029) and [Downcast](https://itunes.apple.com/us/app/downcast/id393858566), which is still around, as I have just admiringly noticed, frantically scrolling the App Store search results for the term 'Podcasts'—I’m one of those people now.
 After [Instacast](https://itunes.apple.com/us/app/instacast-core/id108386833), the one with the lifted name and problems with too many subscriptions, I returned to *Podcasts*.
 For a moment I tried [Overcast](https://overcast.fm), but fell back on *Podcasts*, which got worse with each update.
 Apps are made of priorities and compromises.
 Occassionally, I try one of the newer apps coming out, but I find them bloated and confusing.
 [Castro](https://itunes.apple.com/us/app/castro-podcasts/id1080840241), for example, a super well made app, but too much for me.

 The long and short of it, I never had a podcast app I liked, at least in this decade, before, I was stoked carrying podcasts in my pocket in the first place.

 But why is that?
 How come all podcast apps feel off-center to me?
 Could I build something better?

+#### What do I want?

+- Audio and Video Playback including streaming
+- Being offline should be fine
+- Clear user interface
+- Good search for shows and episodes
+- Powerful landscape mode—I like larger screens
+- Read about episodes before playing them
+- Sync

+The user interface of a podcast app is challenging, it has to communicate two narratives, information and playback.
+You can look at one thing, while you are playing another thing.
+A browser and a player.

-#### because I can
+#### And so I made

 ![alt text](/img/0x0ss.png "Podest App Icon")

 ## Podest

-#### Your Podcasts

 Here is a quick rundown of features in this first release.